shahjhan22/shahjhan22/README.md

 - 🌱 I’m currently learning **Machine Learning**

-- 👨‍💻 All of my projects are available at [Click here..](file:///C:/Users/shahj/Desktop/portfilo/complete-personal-portfolio-website/index.html)
+- 👨‍💻 All of my projects are available kaggle/Github
 - 💬 Ask me about **HTML,CSS ,C,JAVA,Php,Machine Learning**

 - 📫 How to reach me **shahjhanalam25@gmail.com**